Upcoming Talks, Publications, and Other Events on the 1913 Flood

 Right: Five of the "instant books" that were published within two months of the tornadoes and floods in 1913.
 Books in the research collection of Trudy E. Bell.

 south all along the Mississippi River to New Orleans.
-So far, I've published one book and half a dozen articles (see below) and delivered several unpublished research papers at historical conferences (now here made publicly accessible for the first time); I am also midway through the process of compiling a comprehensive bibliography of primary and secondary references and locations.
+So far, I've published one book and half a dozen print articles (see below) and delivered several unpublished research papers at historical conferences (now here made publicly accessible for the first time); I am also midway through the process of compiling a comprehensive bibliography of primary and secondary references and locations.
 In 2009, I was a Filson Fellow for a week of research in residence at the Filson Historical Society in Louisville, Kentucky.
 My ultimate goal is to write the definitive book on the Great Easter national calamity of 1913.

-Bigger than the individual stories, however, are two societal concerns highly relevant today.
+Two societal concerns highly relevant today.

 Second, how could something so vast and transformative be so forgotten?
 This question is perennially uppermost in my mind.
 Yes, the death of J.P.
 Morgan, the fall of Adrianople, a hunger strike of British suffragette Sylvia Pankhurst, and other world events eventually swept the 1913 disaster from newspaper front pages.
 But it is also clear that some forgetting was quite deliberate and intentional - either because it was too horrific to remember, or because whole cities did not want their credit downgraded and so publicly covered up the scale of their true damages.
 Indeed, some city leaders (including John Patterson) almost welcomed the flood's wholesale sweeping the land clear as an opportunity to rebuild modern structures from scratch.
 But what crucial lessons in warning and recovery - and repeating mistakes - has posterity lost through such collective amnesia?